 Building, Well & Septic Code Inspections

-The Olmsted County Inspections Division in the Planning Department is responsible for the administration of the Minnesota Building Code for the townships of Eyota, Marion, Oronoco and Quincy and also the City of Stewartville.
+The Olmsted County Development Review Services Division in the Planning Department is responsible for the administration of the Minnesota Building Code for the townships of Eyota, Marion, Oronoco and Quincy and also the City of Stewartville.

-The Inspections Division administers the Water Well Ordinance for the entire County
+The Division administers the Water Well Ordinance for the entire County

 You may view Olmsted County permit information through Citizen Access portal.